 - ▲ Electrolyte containing sulfuric acid can cause severe burns.
 Avoid allowing contact with the skin, eyes or clothes.
 In the event of accident flush with sufficient water and contact a physician immediately.
 Failure to comply may result in serious injury or death. - Maintain the electrolyte at the recommended level.
-Add distilled water to the battery only when starting up, never when shutting down.

-With electrolyte at proper level, less space may cause the gases to be accumulated in the battery.

-- ▲ Do not allow any open flames or excessive heat near or when checking the battery. - ▲ Do not allow unauthorized personnel to change the battery or to use booster cables. - ▲ To prevent electric shock, do not touch battery terminal with wet hands. - 6) HIGH PRESSURE HOSE (item 6) This label is positioned on the door inside of the MCV box, rear side of the hydraulic tank and front side of the upper frame.
+Add distilled water to the battery only when starting up, never when shutting down. - With electrolyte at proper level, less space may cause the gases to be accumulated in the battery. - ♠ Do not allow any open flames or excessive heat near or when checking the battery. - ♠ Do not allow unauthorized personnel to change the battery or to use booster cables. - ▲ To prevent electric shock, do not touch battery terminal with wet hands.

+This label is positioned on the right side of the hydraulic tank and front side of the upper frame.
 Follow all warnings.
-Failure to comply may result in serious injury or death. - ▲ Escaping fluid under pressure can penetrate the skin causing serious injury or death. - A Relieve all pressure before disconnecting any hydraulic, coolant or fuel lines etc. - See the maintenance section for details.
+Failure to comply may result in serious injury or death.

+- ♠ Escaping fluid under pressure can penetrate the skin causing serious injury or death. - ♠ Relieve all pressure before disconnecting any hydraulic, coolant or fuel lines etc. - See the maintenance section for details.

-7) HYDRAULIC OIL LEVEL (item 7) This label is positioned on the front side of the hydraulic tank.
+6) HYDRAULIC OIL LEVEL (item 7)

+This label is positioned on the side cover of the RH cowl.

-- A Place the bucket on the ground whenever servicing the hydraulic system. - % Check oil level on the level gauge as shown in the upper right hand illustration. - Using the recommend hydraulic oil, fill to the specified level if necessary.
-Please refer to section, Maintenance. - 8) HYDRAULIC OIL LUBRICATION (item 8) This warning label is positioned on the front outside of the MCV box. - Do not mix with different brand oils. - ▲ Never open the filler cap while high temperature. - ▲ Loosen the cap slowly and release internal pressure completely. - 9) KEEP CLEAR-REAR (item 9) This label is positioned on the rear both sides of the counterweight.
+- ♠ Place the bucket on the ground whenever servicing the hydraulic system. - Check oil level on the level gauge as shown in the upper right hand illustration. - W Using the recommend hydraulic oil, fill to the specified level if necessary.
+Please refer to section, Maintenance.

+7) KEEP CLEAR-REAR (item 9)

+This label is positioned on the both sides of the counterweight.

-- ▲ To prevent serious personal injury or death keep clear of machine swing radius. - ▲ Do not deface or remove this label from the machine. - 10) KEEP CLEAR-SIDE (item 13)
+- ▲ To prevent serious personal injury or death keep clear of machine swing radius. - ▲ Do not deface or remove this label from the machine.

+8) LIFTING EYE (item 10)